luiswirth/bsc-thesis/src/matter/results.typ

 the exterior derivative $norm(dif u - dif u_h)_(L^2)$ and converge $cal(O) (h^1)$ for
 the $L^2$ error of the solution value itself $norm(u - u_h)_(L^2)$.

-The observed rate $alpha_(H(dif)) = 1$ is promising.
-It
-matches the convergence rate expected for the $norm(dif dot)_(L^2)$ component within the $H Lambda$ energy norm for first-order Whitney elements, as predicted by theory @douglas:feec-book.
+The observed rate $alpha = 1$ for the exterior derivative is promising.
+It matches the convergence rate expected for the $norm(dif dot)_(L^2)$ component within the $H Lambda$ norm for first-order Whitney elements, as predicted by theory @douglas:feec-book.
 This suggests a valid implementation of the discretization related to the exterior derivative operator.

-The interpretation of the $alpha_(L^2) = 1$ rate is less straightforward.
+The interpretation of the $L^2$ rate $alpha = 1$ for the function value is less straightforward.
 While this rate is compatible with an overall $cal(O)(h^1)$ convergence in the full $H Lambda$ norm, standard FEEC theory often predicts
 $cal(O)(h^2)$ convergence for the $L^2$ error itself via an Aubin-Nitsche duality argument @douglas:feec-book.
 The reason why this higher rate is not observed in our results requires further investigation, potentially related to the quadrature rules used for error computation or other implementation details.

 It should be noted that this study constitutes only a partial validation of the implementation.
 A complete verification would require measuring the error in